ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share.md

 ## Transit encryption policy
 {: #file-storage-transit-encryption-policy}

 The share owner can control how data is encrypted during transit by setting allowed transit encryption modes.
-If this field is not provided, the system uses the default allowed encryption modes defined in the selected share profile.
-When an accessor creates a mount target, they must choose an encryption mode that matches one of the share’s allowed modes.
-For example, if ipsec is selected, all mount targets for that share must use ipsec for consistency.
+If this field is not provided, the system uses the default allowed encryption modes that are defined in the selected share profile.
+When an accessor creates a mount target, they must choose an encryption mode that matches one of the allowed modes of the share.
+For example, if IPsec is selected, all mount targets for that share must use IPsec for consistency.

-For zonal file shares, the share owner can choose from the following transit encryption modes: ipsec, none, or both.
+For zonal file shares, the share owner can choose from the following transit encryption modes: IPsec, none, or both.
-- If ipsec is enforced, all accessor mount targets must use ipsec.
+- If IPsec is enforced, all accessor mount targets must use IPsec.
 - If none is enforced, encryption-in-transit is not allowed.
 - If both are allowed, accessor accounts can choose which one to use.